Miami police chief being fired after 6 months on the job

 “The relationship between the Chief and the organization has become untenable and needed to be resolved promptly,” Noriega said.
 “Chief Acevedo is not the right fit for this organization.”

 Art Acevedo was recruited by Miami Mayor Francis Suarez, who earlier this year hailed him as “America’s best chief.”
-He was seen as a progressive law enforcer who headed the police department in Houston, but also shared ancestry with hundreds of thousands Cubans in Miami, as a Havana-born refugee.
+He was seen as a progressive law enforcer who headed the police department in Houston, and shares ancestry with hundreds of thousands Cubans in Miami as a Havana-born refugee.

-Acevedo was sworn in in April and began making waves almost immediately by taking over internal affairs and making significant changes to his command staff.
+But Acevedo began making waves almost immediately after he was sworn in in April by taking over internal affairs and making significant changes to his command staff.
 He demoted four majors and fired two high-level police officials — a married couple — because they weren’t truthful about a crash involving a city-issued SUV.

 At two raucous meetings over the past month, commissioners attacked Acevedo and his leadership, appointing themselves to an investigative committee with subpoena power to examine his appointment.

 At one of those meetings, videos were played of Acevedo impersonating Elvis Presley dancing the “Jailhouse Rock” in the iconic white jumpsuit and entering a dance floor of a fundraiser, slapping a woman’s rear with a piece of paper.
-At another meeting, city commissioner Joe Carollo asked to be arrested right there by him if it was true the new police chief had proof that he and other politicians were interfering with internal affairs investigations.
+At another, city commissioner Joe Carollo asked that Acevedo arrest him if he had proof that he and other politicians were interfering with internal affairs investigations.

+Miami City Commissioner Manolo Reyes told WSVN-TV that “the only thing we asked for him was to be a chief.
+Not to be a politician.
+Not to be a critic for any elected official, the judges and the state attorney.
+Just to do his job as a chief.”

 In an eight-page memo sent by Acevedo to the city manager and mayor before those meetings, Acevedo stated that Carollo and the other commissioners were interfering with internal affairs investigations, and improperly ordering police resources to be deployed against certain establishments “based on nothing more than the whims of commissioners.”
 He also accused the commissioners of hampering his reform mandate by eliminating positions.

-Commissioner Joe Carollo, a Cuban politician, and the other two Cuban Americans, have said they were deeply offended when reports emerged last month that Acevedo talked to officers about a “Cuban mafia” that runs the city.
-He later apologized, saying he didn’t know that was a term former Cuban leader Fidel Castro used to refer to exiles.
+Carollo and the other two Cuban American commissioners said they were deeply offended when reports emerged last month that Acevedo talked to officers about a “Cuban mafia” that runs the city.
+Acevedo later apologized, saying he didn’t know that was a term former Cuban leader Fidel Castro used to refer to exiles.

 “He must be the only individual of Cuban background in the world who doesn’t know that,” Carollo said.
 “You are not in the middle of the Amazon.”